kristopolous/EvDa/README.md

    * If the key is not set, execution will be deferred until it is set.
 A handle is returned to deregister it.

  * You can pass in K/V object style arguments similar to the ev() notation above.
  * You can also pass an array of things ... all of them need to be set for the lambda to run.
-The values of the things will be stored in the meta on the final return.

 **[boolean | undefined] .whenSet(key | object, lambda)**